AMartins87/genius-trivia-quiz/README.md

     - The icons in the rules container and at the end of the game were taken from [Font Awesome](https://fontawesome.com/)

 - **CODE**
+    - As mentioned in comments in my script.js, I have used the walk through Love Maths project as my anchor point, and [Site Point](https://www.sitepoint.com/simple-javascript-quiz/) to guide me through the project.
+    - I took an inspiration of the look for my quiz from [CodingNepal - JS](https://youtu.be/WUBhpSRS_fk)/[CodingNepal - HTML/CSS](https://www.codingnepalweb.com/quiz-app-with-timer-javascript/);

 - **MEDIA**